Table of Contents

 We strongly advocate in favor of adding a thank-you note after every interview.
 This allows you to connect with your prospective employer once more and demonstrate your keen interest in working with them.
 It also reflects your ability to develop and maintain relationships and communicate effectively.
 In most cases, it also allows you to gain a competitive advantage as many candidates don’t send effective follow-up notes.

 In the quest to find the best candidates for their company, employers usually keep an eye on all of the above.
-Thus, to enhance your chances of moving forward in the hiring process of your desired position, we encourage you to keep a check on the abovementioned parameters.
+Thus, to enhance your chances of moving forward in the hiring process for your desired position, we encourage you to keep a check on the abovementioned parameters.
 If you require any support to prepare well for an upcoming interview, we are happy to help.